dookbook/dookbook-doc-webfrontend/en/abbr_element.md

 in detail how a technology or API is intended to function and how it is accessed.</p>
 ```

-See more in-depth examples in the How to mark abbreviations and make them understandable article.

 ## Accessibility Concerns